 In July 2018, Wattbiker Paul Downton took on the Passportes du Soleil, a mountain bike event in the French Alps.
-Although he’d done it a number of times before, he was yet to complete it, and admitted this year had been a challenge, thanks to time spent recovering from an injury and a lack of training hours following a busy period at work.
+Although he’d done it a number of times before, he was yet to complete it.
+Admittedly, 2018 had been a challenge, thanks to time spent recovering from an injury and a lack of training hours following a busy period at work.

 It was at that point that he decided that if he wanted to start seeing results, he’d have to make a change, so he started to look at his indoor training options.

 “Out of all my options, the Wattbike Atom just felt more ‘me’, although I’ll still admit I was sceptical at first.
 I considered a turbo but had no road bike, and I liked the idea that once the Atom was set up, it was ready.”

 “I knew early on I’d need to use one of the many apps to keep me motivated.”
 Paul admitted, and tried and tested a number of the free trials that came with his Atom.

 Paul instantly clicked with FulGaz.
 “With FulGaz there’s a ride for every moment.
 There is so much variety.
 If you only have 30 minutes you can hop on and do 30 minutes, if you have longer you can do 2 and a half hours.”